rangle/ngCourse2/handout/components/projection.md

 # Projection

 Components by default support projection.
-You can use the `ngContent` directive to place the projected content.
+You can use the `ngContent` directive to place the projected content in your template.

 ```js
 import {Component, Input} from '@angular/core';